pandeysoni/pandeysoni.github.io/_posts/2016-05-04-CRUD-operations-in-node.js-application-(expresss=framework)-using-mongodb.md

 ```
 Awesome.
 Now to test it's all working in the terminal type npm start and you shouldn't see any errors and if you navigate to http://127.0.0.0:3000 you will see following screen

-Design Schema: Create one model folder.
+** _Design Schema_ **: Create one model folder.
 Create a new file within that folder for whatever your data is going to be.
 In this case, I'm going to call it company.js and add below code to that file.

 ```js